|University of West Florida||CCNE Accredited||RN to BSN||Website|

 Clinicals: Some schools have them, some don’t.
 Some students find them beneficial, others do not.
 Is it really necessary to complete unpaid clinical hours when you are already a working RN?
 You decide.

 Accreditation: This point has been thoroughly beaten, but it cannot be stressed enough.
 If the school or program is not CCNE accredited, then take a second look.
 Better yet, save yourself the time, and walk away.
 It isn’t worth it.

 When Can You Start an RN-BSN Program?

 Start right now!
 With online programs, you can often start the program at many times throughout the year.
 Many schools no longer tie you to a traditional semester or quarterly class schedule.
 Do your research now, apply and get started.
-Find the program that meets your specific needs and requirement here and get started on your BSN!
+Find the program that meets your specific needs and requirement here and get started on your online RN to BSN!

 Salary Implications of Having a BSN